 On-going training and development – once a knowledge, skill or qualification is acquired, the cost of up-dating or continuing development costs are allowed for tax purposes.

-When claiming expenses when working at home, you are obliged to keep records of all your business income and expenditure along with records of your personal income.
+When claiming expenses when running a small business from home, you are obliged to keep records of all your business income and expenditure along with records of your personal income.
 If you are in a partnership and you are the nominated partner then you need to keep all records for the partnership.
 Records must be kept for six years and be available upon request from HMRC.